matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </br>
 -->

 6. Your withdrawal has been initiated.
-There will be an immediate change in your account balance in zkSync, but **withdrawal times can take from 30 minutes to 7 hours before being available on L1.**
+There will be an immediate change in your account balance in zkSync, but **withdrawal times can take from 10 minutes to 7 hours before being available on L1.**
 - *When network activity increases, blocks fill up faster, and withdrawal times decrease.*

 **Pending**             |  **Verified**
 :-------------------------:|:-------------------------:
-A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction. | Two green check marks signal the proof has been produced and submitted to the smart contract on L1.
+A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
 <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/se8.png" width="395">  |  <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/se9.png" width="400">
 </br>

 ## Mint an NFT

 The following steps will cover using IPFS desktop to mint an NFT.
-This process will mint an NFT of where your image is located on IPFS and will not be available for preview at this time.
+This process will mint an NFT of where your image location on IPFS and will not be available for preview at this time.
-To mint an NFT with IPFS location and a preview of the image, consider using one of the community-created frontends&ast; like [zkNFT](https://zknft.xyz/#/) or [Open Sky](https://open-sky.vercel.app/).
+To mint an NFT with an IPFS location and a preview of the image, consider using one of the community-created frontends&ast; like [zkNFT](https://zknft.xyz/#/) or [Open Sky](https://open-sky.vercel.app/).
 </br>

 *&ast;The community-created frontends are not created by the zkSync team, and any issues with minting will need to be sent to the creators of these frontends.*